yairEO/fakescroll/README.md

-fakeScroll - uber lightweight & robust scrollbar replacement jQuery plugin
+fakeScroll
 ========

 ### [DEMO PAGE](http://yaireo.github.io/fakescroll)

+Uber lightweight & robust scrollbar replacement jQuery plugin.
 The internet deserves a performant scrollbar replacement script that is flexiable, easy to use and only weights 4k.